 Cross Country Running

-Time Frame: Usually starts the second or third into the school in September and goes until middle of October
+Time Frame: Usually starts the middle of September and goes until middle of October.

 Tryouts: There are no tryouts for this team, every student is welcome to run at any point in the season.